Editor’s note: This article has been updated throughout.

 Child tax credit

-Another provision in the approved House version would require a child’s parents to have a Social Security Number to access the credit, even if the child also has a Social Security Number.
+The final version changed a provision that would have required both of a child’s parents to have a Social Security number to access the credit, even if the child also has a Social Security number.
+Now, only one parent will have to have a Social Security number to claim the credit.

-The House version of the tax bill also caps the refundable portion of the child tax credit at $1,400 per qualifying child, down from $1,700.
-This change would limit the ability of the country’s lowest-income parents to access the credit.
+There is a cap on the refundable portion of the child tax credit, limiting the ability of the country’s lowest-income parents to access it.